neynarxyz/react/README.md

 Params:
 - `type` ('url' | 'hash'): The type of identifier used for the conversation.
 - `identifier` (string): The identifier (either URL or hash) for the conversation.
-- `reply_depth?` (number): The depth of replies to include in the conversation.
+- `replyDepth?` (number): The depth of replies to include in the conversation.
 Default: 2.
-- `include_chronological_parent_casts?` (boolean): Whether to include chronological parent casts in the conversation.
+- `includeChronologicalParentCasts?` (boolean): Whether to include chronological parent casts in the conversation.
 Default: false.
 - `limit?` (number): The number of casts to display.
 Default: 20.
-- `viewer_fid?` (number): The FID of the viewer.
+- `viewerFid?` (number): The FID of the viewer.
 Default: undefined.

 Usage:
 ```tsx